Mateo-tem/discord-modals/README.md

 # 🔮 What is this package for?

-Recently, Discord announced Modal Interactions.
+Recently, Discord announced [Modal Interactions](https://discord.com/developers/docs/interactions/receiving-and-responding#interaction-response-object-modal).
 What is that?
 Modal is a popup of Text Input Components [[Example]](https://media.discordapp.net/attachments/910547379617402960/942881133379612682/Modals_Test.png?width=881&height=559).
-It's so cool.
+It's so cool and useful for many commands that needs arguments.
 However, discord.js hasn't added it yet. discord-modals can be a solution if you want to test or use modals right now in v13.
 Try it!

 # ✨ Setup